Water resources and water treatments

 Wastewater treatment technolgies.
 Activated sludge treatment plant.
 Biological components and operation of the biological reactor.
 Other types of systems (notes): biological disk, trickling filters and sequential batch reactors.
 Sludge treatments, disposal and uses.

 Water treatments with extensive systems.
 Biological ponds.
 Constructed wetland systems with sub-surface horizontal and vertical flows.
 Biological components.
 Design and operation.
-Exploitation of marginal ecosystems: wetlands, buffer strips, cover crops.
+Exploitation of marginal ecosystems: wetlands, drainage ditches, buffer strips, cover crops.

 Practice and training